spacetelescope/jwst/README.md

 Fork and clone the repo:

     git clone https://github.com/spacetelescope/jwst
+    cd jwst

 Install from your local checked out copy as an "editable" install:

     pip install numpy
     pip install -e .

-This is like doing a ``setup.py develop`` install.
 If you want to run the tests and/or build the docs, you can make sure those dependencies are installed too:

     pip install -e .[test]
     pip install -e .[docs]